qbeer/christmas-greetings/README.md

 ## Usage

-Set-up an app password fro Gmail if you have two-step authentication enabled outherwise just add your password in a `config.json` file:
+Set-up an app password for Gmail if you have two-step authentication enabled outherwise just add your password in a `config.json` file:

 ```json
 {